 Would you/ I bike 7000km for love?
 PK an Indian artist and untouchable did it.

 Nothing to Envy by Barbara Demick

 My first reading on this secret country cut off from the world and I admit that I came across the right book.
-A journalist takes us to meet the daily life of this suffering people.
+A journalist takes us to meet the daily life of these suffering people.
 An absorbing book.
-Amazon

 The Girl with Seven Names by Hyeonseo Lee